tamberg/zeigli/README.md

 * Wi-Fi Cam - Any Web cam should work.
 * QR-Codes - Printed on sticky paper.
 ## How it works
-* Items get QR-Codes - each item gets a QR-Code with a URI, to be trackable.
+* Items get QR-codes - each item gets annotated with a URI, to be trackable.
 * The cam watches - it sees the room getting filled with items, and keeps notes.
 * And remembers - ask it what's in the room, when an item was added, where it is.
 ## More to come